Newtoto/comp230-ethics/ReferenceNotes.md

 Employment contract is the factor having the highest score, so airline business can manage to motivate its flight attendants by offering clear, precise, fair and steady employment contract.

-## Work motivation and job performance of frontline employees: The mediating role of organizational commitment
+## Work motivation and job performance of frontline employees: The mediating role of organizational commitment (FrontlineEmployees)
 Motivation is one of the top priorities which organisations should successfully deal with in order to tap on human capital and retain skilled and talented employees.

 Thus, motivation may be used as a tool with which managers can tailor HRM practices, job assignments and rewards to enhance employees' commitment.

 encourage employees' alignment to organisational goals in order to build high-performing employees by fulfilling or appealing to their needs

-## Evaluating Performance Impacts of Delayed Failure Repairing on Large-Scale Systems
+## Evaluating Performance Impacts of Delayed Failure Repairing on Large-Scale Systems (LargeSystems)

  For systems of such a scale, frequent failures are becoming a serious concern

 One of the most important reasons is that in a large-scale system it is hard to detect failures.
 As a result, failure repair may take substantial time

-## Developers Motivation in Agile Teams
+## Developers Motivation in Agile Teams (AgileMotivation)

 We found that agile teams have Good Work/life balance (M9), considered as a motivator.

 Conversely, McHugh et al. [17] found that teams feel stressed due to the frenetic pace of agile work, having to always deliver every day and sometimes working overtime when the pressure is very intense.

-## Motivation for Self-Assignment: Factors Agile Software Developers Consider
+## Motivation for Self-Assignment: Factors Agile Software Developers Consider (EasyTasks)

 Motivation is a critical determinant of project success in software projects

 even if the developers are technically skilled to complete a task, they still may not self-select if it does not fall within their technical comfort zone.
 (Talk about easier tasks behing completed)

-## What Do We Know about Developer Motivation?
+## What Do We Know about Developer Motivation? (eveloperMotivation)

 developer motivation affects project productivity,1 software quality,2 and a project's overall success